-- 1. General Standard.
-Non-public school students who are enrolled part-time are to be subject to the same standards as full-time enrolled students except where appropriate to reflect their part-time status. - 2.
-Building assignment.
+1. General Standard.
+Non-public school students who are enrolled part-time are to be subject to the same standards as full-time enrolled students except where appropriate to reflect their part-time status.

+- 2. Building assignment.
 Students must enroll in the attendance center that serves the student's residence, provided that the administration reserves the authority to make a different attendance center assignment.
 A student may request assignment to an attendance center other than that of the student's residence under the intra-district transfer procedures. - 3.
 No Partial Part-Time Enrollment.
 Students must apply for enrollment and attend the entire school year for which enrollment is made or, for high school courses, for the full length of the course.
 Once enrolled, part-time students will be required to participate in all activities, programs, and tests related to the program or course for which the student is enrolled, including as applicable State or District-wide assessments, as full-time students. - 4.
 Student Conduct Policies.
 Students enrolled on a part-time basis shall be required to follow all school policies that apply to other students at any time the part-time student is present on school grounds or at a school-sponsored activity or athletic event.
 This includes the District's student conduct policies.
 Students enrolled on a part-time basis shall be subject to discipline, including suspension or expulsion, for violation of student conduct rules. - 5.
 Attendance.
 Students enrolled on a part-time basis are not exempt from the compulsory attendance laws or from the District's attendance policies.
 Students who engage in excessive absenteeism as defined in Board policy are to be reported under the truancy laws. - 6.
 Presence on School Grounds.
 Students enrolled on a part-time basis are to be present on school grounds during the school day only at the times required for their attendance in the program or course in which they are enrolled.
 Exceptions may be made in the discretion of the principal or the principal's designee.
 Students must sign in and out of the school by following the building level procedure.
-Students are responsible for being aware of any changes in the school schedule during inclement weather or for other reasons.

-- 7. Transportation.
-Students enrolled on a part-time basis are not entitled to transportation or transportation reimbursement.
+Students are responsible for being aware of any changes in the school schedule during inclement weather or for other reasons. - 7.
+Transportation.
+Students enrolled on a part-time basis are not entitled to transportation or transportation reimbursement, unless otherwise required by law.
 Full-time students will be given first consideration for parking on the high school campus. - 8.
 Academic Honors.
-Students enrolled on a part-time basis will not be eligible to graduate or receive a diploma from the District or receive academic honors (for example, class rank and honor roll) except to the extent the student meets all requirements of the District's policies for such, including attainment of minimum credits and semesters of attendance. - 9.
-Extracurricular Activities.
-Students enrolled on a part-time basis may be permitted in the discretion of the principal and athletic director to participate in extracurricular activities.
-Participation in activities that are subject to the bylaws of the Nebraska School Activities Association (NSAA) will be limited to those students who meet the NSAA bylaws.
+Students enrolled on a part-time basis will not be eligible to graduate or receive a diploma from the District or receive academic honors (for example, class rank and honor roll) except to the extent the student meets all requirements of the District's policies for such, including attainment of minimum credits and semesters of attendance.